Which Of The Following Transactions Will Keep M1 Unchanged: Exact Answer & Steps

 Writing a Check That Clears

 Old school, but still relevant.
 You write a check for $1,200 to your landlord.
-They deposit it.
-Which means their bank presents it to your bank.
-Reserves shift.
+Practically speaking, they deposit it.
+Their bank presents it to your bank.
+Reserves shift Worth knowing..

 • Your demand deposits: –$1,200